nextauthjs/next-auth/CONTRIBUTING.md

 Please see the [Code of Conduct](CODE_OF_CONDUCT.md) and follow any templates configured in GitHub when reporting bugs, requesting enhancements or contributing code.

+Please raise any significant new functionality or breaking change an issue for discussion before raising a Pull Request for it.

 ## Pull Requests

 * The latest changes are always in `main`
 * Pull Requests should be raised for larger changes
 * Pull Requests do not need approval before merging for those with contributor access (it's just helpful to have them to track changes)
 * Rebasing in Pull Requests is prefered to keep a clean commit history (see below)
 * Running `npm run lint:fix` before committing can make resolving conflicts easier, but is not required
-* Merge commits (and pushing merge commits to `main`) are disabled in this repo
+* Merge commits (and pushing merge commits to `main`) are disabled in this repo; but commits in PR can be squashed so this is not a blocker
-* Pushing directly to main should ideally be reserved for minor updates / one off fixes
+* Pushing directly to main should ideally be reserved for minor updates (e.g. correcting typos) or small single-commit fixes

 ## Rebasing

+*If you don't rebase and end up with merge commits in a PR then it's not a blocker, we can alway squash the commits when merging!*

 If you create a branch and there are conflicting updates in the `main` branch, you can resolve them by rebasing from a check out of your branch: